Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: A positive proportion of elliptic curves have rank

 \subsection{Elliptic curves having algebraic rank 0}

-Recall that the conjecture of Birch and Swinnerton-Dyer implies, in particular, that the evenness or oddness of the rank of an elliptic curve $E$ is determined by whether its {\it root number}---that is, the sign of the functional equation of the L-function L$(E,s)$ of $E$---is $+1$ or $-1$, respectively.
+Recall that the conjecture of Birch and Swinnerton-Dyer implies, in particular, that the evenness or oddness of the rank of an elliptic curve $E$ is determined by whether its {\it root number}---that is, the sign of the functional equation of the $L$-function $L(E,s)$ of $E$---is $+1$ or $-1$, respectively.
 It is widely believed that the root numbers $+1$ and $-1$ occur equally often among all elliptic curves when ordered by height.
-Indeed, we expect the same to be true in any acceptable family as well.
+Indeed, we expect the same to be true in any large family as well.